 Additional Medicare Coverage Options

 Medicare Parts A and B have many coverage ‘gaps’.
-They also involve out-of-pocket costs such as deductibles.
+They also involve out-of-pocket costs such as deductibles and co-payments.
 To avoid these extra costs, you can purchase additional coverage to supplement the program’s basic insurance.

 Medicare Part C

 Also called Medicare Advantage or Medicare Health Plans, these are private insurance options that you can select once you’ve enrolled in Medicare Parts A & B. Offered by Medicare-approved private insurers, Medicare Part C is structured like an HMO or PPO.
 It covers services offered under Parts A and B, plus items such as dental care and vision.

 Medicare Part D (also known as Medicare Prescription Drug Coverage) is also offered by Medicare-approved private insurance companies.
 It helps cover prescription drug costs.
 You’ll need to pay a monthly premium, copays, and an annual deductible.

 These complement Medicare Parts A, B and D. They come in a variety of plans, again offered by private health insurance firms.
 These plans can be more expensive, but they strive to cover your out-of-pocket health expenses.

 You can only purchase either Medigap or Plan C coverage, not both since this would duplicate coverage.

 Some, but not all plans, allow you to obtain coverage out-of-state.
 This could be an important consideration if you travel, have more than one home, or simply need freedom and flexibility in the medical care you receive.

 If you’re still working, your employer’s Group Health Plan (GHP) may cover costs over and above Medicare Parts A & B. You may not need Medicare coverage right away, or you may only need part of it.
 You might choose to delay enrolling in Medicare Part B until your employer-sponsored coverage ends.